AngangGuo/blog/content/posts/2021/Notes -  Sqlite Database.md

 If the default value of a column is CURRENT_TIME, CURRENT_DATE or CURRENT_TIMESTAMP, then the value used in the new row is a text representation of the current UTC date and/or time.

-For CURRENT_TIME, the format of the value is "HH:MM:SS".
-For CURRENT_DATE, "YYYY-MM-DD".
+* For CURRENT_TIME, the format of the value is "HH:MM:SS".
+* For CURRENT_DATE, the format of the value is "YYYY-MM-DD".
-The format for CURRENT_TIMESTAMP is "YYYY-MM-DD HH:MM:SS".
+* For CURRENT_TIMESTAMP, the format of the value is "YYYY-MM-DD HH:MM:SS".

 Note:
 When having a column defined with "NOT NULL DEFAULT CURRENT_TIMESTAMP", inserted records will always get set with UTC/GMT time.